Long term missions is something we’ve longed to do. For a very long time.

 Our differences set us apart and give us a voice we wouldn’t otherwise have.
 Our resources help provide for them and their families.
 Our being here is a good thing.
 We are just different.

 But as much as we are different, we can’t always stay there.
 We are learning to accept with grace and blend in somewhat and speak with knowledge of the things around us… that means a whole lot too.

 And it takes a ton of time.
 BEAUCOUP amounts of time.

 Time to learn this new culture and language and place so that we don’t offend, that we speak with confidence, that we portray the gospel in a way they understand, that we don’t try to change them but learn to live within new parameters, that we build the trust and relationships necessary to actually insert change as God leads, to actually earn a voice to share God’s Word with the people in our neighborhood, in local churches and in the current generation.
 That we can spot areas for growth and initiate positive things.
 That we can come behind and walk with short term teams and work together.

-But it seems like reality.
-Truly.
-The reality of HOW long it takes to learn, grow, gather, watch, build, plant, water… all before the first fruits come… so long.
+Yet it seems like reality.
+The reality of HOW long it takes to learn, grow, gather, watch, build, plant, water… all before the first fruits come.

 When you go into long term missions work, it really IS long.

 Pray for us as we learn these things.
 As we discover the whys and hows and becauses of living here.
 As we stop battling them with frustration and begin embracing them with joy.
 As we lay down our own ways to learn new processes, our own language to learn new words.

 Thank you for walking with us.
 We promise to keep sharing the ups and downs of the journey.
 The interesting bits and pieces of our days.